merative/acd-containers/src/pages/configeditor/download_openshift.md

 - OpenShift Cluster
   - Annotator for Clinical Data Container Edition - Dedicated sandbox instance<br/>

     The ACD Configuration Editor requires an installation of ACD Container Edition as a dedicated sandbox instance.
-Requirements and installation instructions can be found at [https://merative.github.io/acd-containers/installing/installing/](https://merative.github.io/acd-containers/installing/installing/).
+Refer to [Installing ACD](https://merative.github.io/acd-containers/installing/installing/) for requirements and installation instructions.
 The ACD Configuration Editor needs to be deployed into the same namespace as the dedicated sandbox instance.<br/><br/>

-    Storage considerations:  For performance reasons, it is recommended that the setup of ACD and ACD Configuration Editor use a File-based storage option per [https://merative.github.io/acd-containers/installing/setup-namespace/](https://merative.github.io/acd-containers/installing/setup-namespace/).
+    Storage considerations:  For performance reasons, it is recommended that the setup of ACD and ACD Configuration Editor use a [file-based storage option](https://merative.github.io/acd-containers/installing/setup-namespace/).

 - Client for Installation
   - [Helm 3](https://helm.sh/docs/intro/quickstart/)